 Your balm is life.

-Blessed are You, Adonai our G-d,
+Blessed are You, Adonai,

-Eternal Source of wholeness and healing.
+Source of life and love.

 Postscript: I originally conceived this as a prayer for men.
 Many men experience our internal struggles – fears, losses, shames, angers – as fire and knife.
 Although I don’t know if the metaphor holds for women, this piece seems more universally a prayer for healing than my other prayers for men.
 It first appeared on this site on Nov.
 12, 2012.